JSpeedie/cmp-tree/README.md

 of using `memcmp()` could also be multiplied by multithreading the program.

 At this point, I had C and C++ implementations that were around as fast if not faster than `diff -qr`, so what's with the Rust version?
-Well at the time I was very new to Rust and I thought this could be a good introductory project.
-I also wanted to see how the performance would compare between Rust and C/C++.
+I had 3 motiations for making a Rust implementation of `cmp-tree`.
+First, at the time I was very new to Rust and I thought this could be a good project for helping me familiarize myself with what it was like to write code in Rust.
+For example, this project represented my first chance to work with files and paths in Rust, as well as serving as my first meaningful attempt to work with Rust's basic data structures like `String`s and `Vec`s.
+The second motivation was that this modestly-sized project would allow me to get a sense of what the working environment for Rust would be like.
+What does compilation look like?
+How is it creating documentation?
+How is it adding tests to your code?
+Of course I could learn about this on a project of almost any size, but this simple command line utility felt like a project that would require an appropriate level of commitment.
+My final motivation for making a Rust implementation of `cmp-tree` was to see how Rust compared to C++ and C in terms of performance.
+Would all the memory safety come at the cost of slightly worse performance?
+Would the promise of many zero-cost abstractions hold true?
+I wanted to see for myself.

+Having implemented the same core functionality of the idea behind `cmp-tree`, I can now share my thoughts about those 3 motivations.
+When it came to writing the Rust implementation of `cmp-tree`, I found that I was able to get a working implementation done quite quickly in Rust, given my lack of familiarity.
-The code came together quickly in Rust and when it came to performance testing, the Rust version was on par with C and C++ (even though the C version as multithreaded!).
-I had a great time writing the code in Rust.
-To me, it seemed like there were lots of smart decisions that had been made with the structs I was using or with the language more generally, and the development went very smoothly.
+Working with files, paths, `String`s and `Vec`s is very comfortable in Rust and I can honestly say that I preferred writing the code in Rust to writing it in C++ and that I definitely preferred writing the code in Rust to writing it in C!
+Okay, to be fair, I have such a strong preference for Rust in this case over C mostly because in Rust I didn't have to write a decent string and dynamic array myself (which for a project of this size, represents a significant portion of the total time spent developing) nor did I have to spend time debugging those implementations (which took even longer than writing them!).
+I also really liked Rust's working environment.
+Compilation is a breeze because I don't have to write a Makefile or fiddle with CMake.
+Compilation is completely handled by `cargo` which figures out what it needs to do from the Cargo.toml, and the pub, use, etc. keywords.
+Lastly, when it came to performance testing, the Rust version was on par with C and C++ (even though the C version as multithreaded!).
+In summary, I had a great time writing the code in Rust.
+To me, it seemed like there were lots of smart decisions that had been made with the data structures I was using or with the language more generally, and the development went very smoothly.
+This project was perhaps the final experience I needed to push me over the edge: I think for future programming I will use Rust rather than C++ or C, provided there are no strong reasons not (such as available C/C++ libraries or existing C/C++ codebases).
+I really enjoy writing Rust, I really enjoy the working environment of Rust, and it is (from my very few personal experiences with it) just as performant if not more so than C/C++.

-I currently have plans to multithread the Rust version both so I can try multithreading in Rust for the first time and so I can make a faster program since I do intend to use `cmp-tree` on two ginormous directory trees.
+&nbsp;

+### Next Steps

+I currently have a few plans for this repo.
+I have other things going on in my life that are more important (including my job!) so whether or not I will get around to all or even some of these remains to be seen, but I'll lay them out here nonetheless.

+1. Write a Python implementation of `cmp-tree`
+    * I saw some methods in some Python libraries I used that would've made writing `cmp-tree` much simpler than it was in any of the languages I have written the program in so far, except for Bash.
+I am thinking that in the future, outside of the most basic of scripts, I would like to use Python for scripting instead of Bash.
+Bash is just a mess, and while I'm not a big Python fan, it has infinitely better support for arrays among many, many other advantages!
+I am also curious to see how a similar implementation would perform in Python.
+Given that my original Bash implementation was around as fast as my first `fork()` -> `exec(cmp)` implementation, maybe the Python performance won't be that far from the Rust implementation.
+2. Make the Rust implementation multithreaded
+    * I think the next thing for me to do in Rust (in general) is multithreading.
+Personally, I think multithreading might make the utility worse (since I think it will be less efficient in terms of actual CPU time) but I think when learning systems-level languages, you need to know how to multithread in the language you're learning, and as such I need to give it a go at some point.
+I also recognize that a multithreaded option, while perhaps slower when measured in total CPU time, would, on a normal, single-user computer, run faster in real-world time, and giving users the choice between a multithreaded execution and a single-threaded execution might be a good idea.